Make Your Logs Work for You

 Cloud-Enabled

 Cloud-enabled usually refers to applications built traditionally and then migrated to the cloud.
-These applications were originally designed in a monolithic fashion and depend on local resources and hardware.
-In the migration of the application to the cloud, the application is refactored to use virtual resources, but the underlying architecture remains the same.
-The application cannot take advantage of shared services or resource pools and as a result struggles to deliver the scalability and resiliency of other cloud applications.
+The original design of these applications followed a monolithic approach and relied on local resources and hardware.
+During the application migration to the cloud, we refactor it to utilize virtual resources while keeping the underlying architecture unchanged.
+The application cannot take advantage of shared services or resource pools and as a result, struggles to deliver the scalability and resiliency of other cloud applications.

-Cloud-based: Was built on traditional servers hosted in an on-premises data center.
-Was designed for availability.
+Cloud-based: They built it on traditional servers hosted in an on-premises data center.
+Its design prioritized availability.

 Cloud-native: Faster to deploy because there is no hardware or software to deploy.